 Superconductivity has played a key role throughout the past century in expanding the frontiers of human knowledge.
 Today, these materials continue to offer important new tools to expand our understanding of the natural world and potentially foster new energy technologies.

-Scientists spent the last half of the century putting together what is called the Standard Model of particle physics.
-The Standard Model, which explains the basic interactions of fundamental particles that make up everything we see is the most complete physical theory in history, yet it leaves 95% of the universe unexplained!
 Particle physicists use accelerators to recreate the conditions of the early universe in an attempt to piece together the complex puzzle of how we got to where we are today.
-These huge machines are used to accelerate particles to very high energies where they are brought together in collisions that generate particles that only existed a few moments after the Big Bang that created the universe 15 billion years ago.
-[1]
+These huge machines are used to accelerate particles to very high energies where they are brought together in collisions, which generate particles that only existed a few moments after the Big Bang that created the universe almost 14 billion years ago.

 Superconductors play a critical enabling role in this important project by generating the high magnetic fields needed to confine and shape the high temperature plasma.